openkim/openkim-items-wiki/wiki/model-drivers/5061/8653/5567/002/MD_506186535567_002/wikipage.md

 with the sensitivity of the three-body energy to coordination controlled by the function $$Q(Z) = Q_0 e^{-\mu Z}$$.
 The function $$\tau(Z)$$, which controls the equilibrium angle of the three-body interaction, is chosen heuristically to have the form

 $$ \tau(Z) = u_1 + u_2 \left( u_3 e^{-u_4 Z} - e^{-2 u_4 Z} \right).$$

+## Performance
+As mentioned in the description, this model driver evaluates all of its constituent functions analytically rather than using splines.
+At the cost of some numerical precision compared to analytical evaluation, those interested in optimizing performance are urged to consider using the other EDIP model driver, [EDIP_LAMMPS__MD_783584031339_000](https://doi.org/10.25950/a6a67b9f), which uses splines to evaluate its functions.